straw-wave/draft/README.md

 # Creating applications with Flutter using IntelliJ IDEA

+If you worked with Flutter and IntelliJ IDEA, but have not used the Flutter and Dart plugins that were designed for this IDE yet, you might find this document useful.
+Find the instructions on installing, configuring, and using these plugins and find out how they can speed up your development process.

+---
 1. [Installing and setting up Flutter and Dart plugins](https://github.com/straw-wave/draft/blob/master/content/install-and-set-up-plugins.md "")
     * [Installation](https://github.com/straw-wave/draft/blob/master/content/install-and-set-up-plugins.md#plugins-installation)
     * [Configuration](https://github.com/straw-wave/draft/blob/master/content/install-and-set-up-plugins.md#initial-plugins-configuration)